geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

 <li>Cases by Customer</li>
 </ul>
 <ol>
 <li>You should still be signed into LON-CL1 as the Domain Admin, and you should be logged into Office 365 as Holly Spencer.
-In your browser, you should still have the tab open from the prior task that displays the <strong>Service Desk Requests </strong> If not, then navigate to this list now.</li>
+In your browser, you should still have the tab open from the prior task that displays the <strong>Service Desk Requests</strong> list.
+If not, then navigate to this list now.</li>
 <li>You will begin by creating a view showing all active cases.
 On the <strong>Service Desk Requests</strong> page, select the <strong>gear</strong> (<strong>Settings</strong>) icon in the top right corner of the webpage.
 In the menu that appears, select <strong>List settings.</strong></li>
 <li>In the<strong> Service Desk Requests &gt; Settings </strong>page, scroll down to the <strong>Views</strong> section and select<strong> Create view.</strong></li>
 <li>In the<strong> Settings &gt; View Type </strong>page, select<strong> Standard view.</strong></li>